 In addition to the web-based application, a supporting VB 6 application was rewritten as a Windows Service using VB.NET to provide multi-threading capabilities and then rewritten to C#.

-In December 2002, this application was launched nationally across all UnitedHealth ARO departments.
+This application was launched nationally across all UnitedHealth ARO departments in December 2002.
 It was considered a commercial application and was a significant success.

 September 2002 - May 2003